By Emerson Hough in 1918

-This unsettled land so long held in small repute by the early Americans, was, as we have pointed out, the buffalo range and the country of the Horse Indians — the Plains tribes who lived upon the buffalo.
+This unsettled land so long held in small repute by the early Americans was, as we have pointed out, the buffalo range and the country of the Horse Indians — the Plains tribes who lived upon the buffalo.

-As a matter of fact, at about the time the Army had succeeded in subduing the last of the Indian tribes on the buffalo-range, the most of our Wild West history, at least so far as concerned the boldest adventure, was a thing of the past.
-It was easy to write of a past which every one now was too new, too ignorant, or too busy critically to remember.
+As a matter of fact, at about the time, the Army had succeeded in subduing the last of the Indian tribes on the buffalo range, the most of our Wild West history, at least so far as concerned the boldest adventure, was a thing of the past.
+It was easy to write of a past which everyone now was too new, too ignorant, or too busy critically to remember.

-Even as early as 1866, Colonel Marcy, an experienced army officer, and Indian-fighter, took the attitude of writing about a vanishing phase of American life.
+Even as early as 1866, Colonel Marcy, an experienced army officer and Indian fighter, took the attitude of writing about a vanishing phase of American life.
 In his Army “Life on the Border,” he said:

-A few years more and the prairie will be transformed into farms.
-The mountain ravines will be the abodes of busy manufacturers, and the gigantic power of American civilization will have taken possession of the land from the great river of the West to the very shores of the Pacific….
-The world is fast filling up.
+A few years more, and the prairie will be transformed into farms.
+The mountain ravines will be the abodes of busy manufacturers, and the gigantic power of American civilization will have taken possession of the land from the great river of the West to the very shores of the Pacific… The world is fast filling up.

 I trust I am not in error when I venture to place some value, however small, on everything which goes to form the truthful history of a condition of men incident to the advances of civilization over the continent — a condition which forms peculiar types of character, breeds remarkable developments of human nature — a condition also which can hardly again exist on this or any other continent, and which has, therefore, a special value in the sum of human history.”

 Even in Marcy’s times, the question of our Government’s Indian policy was a mooted one.
-He himself as an Army officer looked at the matter philosophically, but his estimate of conditions was exact.
-Long ago as he wrote, his conclusions were such as might have been given forty years later.
+He himself, as an Army officer, looked at the matter philosophically, but his estimate of conditions was exact.
+Long ago, as he wrote, his conclusions were such as might have been given forty years later.

 “The limits of their accustomed range are rapidly contracting, and their means of subsistence undergoing a corresponding diminution.
 The white man is advancing with rapid strides upon all sides of them, and they are forced to give way to his encroachments.
-The time is not far distant when the buffalo will become extinct, and they will then be compelled to adopt some other mode of life than the chase for a subsistence….
-No man will quietly submit to starvation when food is within his reach, and if he cannot obtain it honestly he will steal it or take it by force.
-If therefore, we do not induce them to engage in agricultural avocations we shall in a few years have before us the alternative of exterminating them or fighting them perpetually.
-That they are destined ultimately to extinction does not in my mind admit of a doubt.
-For the reasons above mentioned it may at first be necessary for our government to assert its authority over them by a prompt and vigorous exercise of the military arm….
-The tendency of the policy I have indicated will be to assemble these people in communities where they will be more readily controlled, and I predict from it the most gratifying results.”
+The time is not far distant when the buffalo will become extinct, and they will then be compelled to adopt some other mode of life than the chase for a subsistence… No man will quietly submit to starvation when food is within his reach, and if he cannot obtain it honestly, he will steal it or take it by force.
+If therefore, we do not induce them to engage in agricultural avocations, we shall in a few years have before us the alternative of exterminating them or fighting them perpetually.
+That they are ultimately destined to extinction does not, in my mind, admit of a doubt.
+For the reasons above mentioned, it may at first be necessary for our government to assert its authority over them by a prompt and vigorous exercise of the military arm… The tendency of the policy I have indicated will be to assemble these people in communities where they will be more readily controlled, and I predict from it the most gratifying results.”